rhel-labs/learn-katacoda/selinux-containers/step1.md

 You should notice that there is already a container image available called **localhost/rhel8-httpd**.
 This image contains Apache server application.

-In terminal window 2, run the container using podman and open a shell inside the container `CONTAINERID=$(podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -d -p 80:80 -it localhost/rhel8-httpd /bin/bash)`{{execute T2}}
+In terminal window 2, run the container using podman and open a shell inside the container and mount home and /var/spool directory
+`CONTAINERID=$(podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -d -p 80:80 -it localhost/rhel8-httpd /bin/bash)`{{execute T2}}

+>_NOTE:_ The home directory is mounted with read-only access, and the /var/spool/ directory is mounted with read-write access.

 In terminal window 1, Check the status of the application container using podman.